Parikh Automata on Finite and Infinite Words: Nondeterministic Parikh Automata on Infinite Words

 Now observe that $sr'$ is a run of $\Amc$ on $w\beta$ (recall that $s$ ends in $f$, and $r'$ starts in $f$).
 Furthermore, we have $\rho(sr') = \rho(s) + \rho(r') = (v_1 + x_1, \dots, v_d + x_d)$, where $v_i + x_i = \infty$ if $i \in D$, and $v_i + x_i = v_i$ if $i \notin D$ by the observations above.
 Hence $\rho(sr') \in C$.
 Finally, $\Tmc^D$ enforces that at least one accepting state in $\Bmc^D_f$ is seen infinitely often, hence $w\beta \in L_\omega(\Amc)$. \end{proof}

-Observe that the construction in \autoref{lem:LPARegtoLimit} yields a limit PA whose semi-linear set $C$ contains no vector with an $\infty$-entry.
-Hence, by this observation and the construction in the previous lemma we obtain the following corollary. \begin{corollary} For every limit PA there is an equivalent limit PA whose semi-linear set does not contain any $\infty$-entries. \end{corollary}
+Observe that the construction in \Cref{lem:LPARegtoLimit} yields a limit~PA whose semi-linear set $C$ contains no vector with an $\infty$-entry.
+Hence, by this observation and the construction in the previous lemma we obtain the following corollary. \begin{cor} For every limit~PA there is an equivalent limit~PA whose semi-linear set does not contain any $\infty$-entries. \end{cor}

-Finally we show the implication $(3) \Rightarrow (1)$. \begin{lemma} If $L$ is reachability-regular, then $L \in \LPAReg$. \end{lemma} \begin{proof} Let $\Amc = (Q, \Sigma, q_0, \Delta, F, C)$ be a reachability-regular PA.
-The intuition is as follows. a reachability-regular PA just needs to verify the counters a single time.
-Hence, we can recognize the prefixes of infinite words $\alpha \in B_\omega(\Amc)$ that generate the accepting hit with a PA.
+Finally we show the implication $(3) \Rightarrow (1)$. \begin{lemma} If $L$ is reachability-regular, then $L \in \LPAReg$. \end{lemma} \begin{proof} Let $\Amc = (Q, \Sigma, q_0, \Delta, F, C)$ be a reachability-regular~PA.
+The intuition is as follows. a reachability-regular~PA just needs to verify the counters a single time.
+Hence, we can recognize the prefixes of infinite words $\alpha \in B_\omega(\Amc)$ that generate the accepting hit with a~PA.
 Further checking that an accepting state is seen infinitely often can be done with a Büchi automaton.

-Fix $f \in F$ and let $\Amc_f = (Q, \Sigma, q_0, \Delta, \{f\}, C)$ be the PA that is, syntactically equal to $\Amc$ with the only difference that $f$ is the only accepting state.
+Fix $f \in F$ and let $\Amc_f = (Q, \Sigma, q_0, \Delta, \{f\}, C)$ be the~PA that is, syntactically equal to $\Amc$ with the only difference that $f$ is the only accepting state.
 Similarly, let $\Bmc_f = (Q, \Sigma, f, \{(p,a,q) \mid (p,a,\vbf, q) \in \Delta\}, F)$ be the Büchi automaton obtained from $\Amc$ by setting~$f$ as the initial state and the forgetting the vector labels.

 We claim that $RR_\omega(\Amc) = \bigcup_{f \in F} L(\Amc_f) \cdot L_\omega(\Bmc_f)$.